kevin192291/TypescriptZelda/readme.md

 - 🆘 Please log as many bugs as possible!
 - 👻 Please share, I would like to get as many people looking as possible so this project doesn't dissapear

-## Controls
+## 🕹 Controls
-Move with: W, A, S, D
+Move with:
+W(👆),
+A(👈),
+S(👇),
+D(👉)

+🎒 Inventory:
-Switch inventory item to the next item using the 'M' key Switch inventory item to the previous item using the 'N' key Quick select an inventory item with the number keys: 1-5 The 'Space Bar' will activate your currently selected item
+- ➡ Switch inventory item to the next item using the 'M' key
+- ⬅ Switch inventory item to the previous item using the 'N' key
+- ⏱ Quick select an inventory item with the number keys: 1-5

+🤺 The 'Space Bar' will activate your currently selected item

-## Setup
+## 🏗 Setup
 Setting up is easy:
 ```
 git clone https://github.com/kevin192291/communityGame.git